 Who’s behind WriteByNight?
-Meet our staff of coaches, consultants and instructors.
+Meet our staff of talented coaches and consultants.
 These professional writers, editors and teachers are available to help you with your writing, either in person or remotely via phone or Skype.

-WriteByNight owner Justine Tal Goldberg is an award-winning writer and editor of both fiction and nonfiction.
+WriteByNight owner Justine Tal Goldberg (New York, New York) is an award-winning writer and editor of both fiction and nonfiction.
 Her work has appeared in Anomalous Press, Whiskey Island, Fringe Magazine, The Review Review, and other publications.
 She holds an MFA in creative writing and has provided writing instruction at Vassar College and Emerson College.

-WriteByNight co-founder David Duhr is books editor and fiction editor at the Texas Observer and contributes regularly to the Dallas Morning News, Publishing Perspectives, the Observer and others.
+WriteByNight co-founder David Duhr (New York, New York) is books editor and fiction editor at the Texas Observer and contributes regularly to the Dallas Morning News, Publishing Perspectives, the Observer and others.

 Steve Adams (Austin, Texas) has published short stories in Glimmer Train, The Missouri Review, Chicago Review, Quarterly West, and Georgetown Review.
 His memoir/creative nonfiction has been published in Willow Springs and The Pinch.
 He’s won Glimmer Train’s Short Story Award for New Writers and The Bronx Writer’s Center “Chapter One” Contest.
 His fiction has been nominated for a Pushcart Prize and anthologized, and his plays and musicals have been produced in New York City and across the country.
 He’s judged writing competitions and grant applications, been a guest artist at The University of Texas, and guest lectured at NYU.